yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-direct-integration.md

 Our Apple Pay Direct integration supports one-time and recurring payments (useful for subscriptions and other regular transactions).

 <Callout icon="📘" theme="info">
-  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerrequisites](doc:prerrequisites-apple-pay).
+  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerequisites](doc:prerequisites-apple-pay).
 </Callout>

 ## Apple Pay overview